 Revd Dr Chrysostom Tympas

-Christ’s Resurrection is the greatest feast and the centre of the ecclesiastical year in our Orthodox Church, contrary to the preference of other Christian denominations towards the Nativity of Christ.
-It is because we believe that by Christ’s resurrection and dominance over death we are able as well to overcome death, darkness, sin, and eternal condemnation.
-Saint Apostle Paul has made it absolute clear in his first epistle to the Corinthians: «For if the dead are not raised, not even Christ has been raised; and if Christ has not been raised, your faith is worthless; you are still in your sins.
-Then those also who have fallen asleep in Christ have perished» (15-17).
+Christ’s Resurrection is the greatest feast and the center of the ecclesiastical life in our Orthodox Church, contrary to the preference of other Christian denominations towards the Nativity of Christ.
+It is because we believe that by Christ’s resurrection and dominance over death, we are able as well to overcome death, darkness, sin, and eternal condemnation.
+Apostle Paul has made it absolutely clear in his epistle to the Corinthians: «For if the dead are not raised, not even Christ has been raised; and if Christ has not been raised, your faith is worthless; you are still in your sins.
+Then those also who have fallen asleep in Christ have perished» (1 Cor.
+15:17).

 Yet we need also to ask: In what way was this victory gained?
 The only answer to that is it was gained through the Cross.
-As it is written in Matins (Orthros) on each Sunday morning, ‘Through the Cross joy has come to all the world.’
+As it is written in Matins (Orthros) on each Sunday morning, ‘through the Cross joy has come to all the world.’
 The Paschal victory is precisely the victory of suffering love.
-‘Behold, I make all things new’, says the risen Christ (Revelation 21: 5).
-The Lord’s Resurrection is a new beginning for the whole world and for our lives too, is the invitation to a new form of live, full of Christ’ light and love to all mankind.
+‘Behold, I make all things new’, says the risen Christ (Rev. 21:5).
+The Lord’s Resurrection is a new beginning for the whole world and for our lives too, is the invitation to a new form of life, full of Christ’ light and love to all mankind.